mikecann/gatsby_mikecann.co.uk/content/posts/mikes-lifehacks-highlight-reel/mikes-lifehacks-highlight-reel.md

 <!-- more -->

-[Kelsie is a welness coach](https://www.abetterme.com.au/) and so she knows a thing or two about good routines and techniques for being happy and productive.
+[Kelsie is a wellness coach](https://www.abetterme.com.au/) and so she knows a thing or two about good routines and techniques for being happy and productive.
 So when, a few years back, she proposed a routine to strengthen our relationship and make us happier, I thought "sure why not?".

 The idea is pretty simple: at the end of the day you take it in turns to say one thing you have been grateful for during the day.